Call to Convention

 are prevalent and considered normal.
 Come and hear how the Church is shining the light of Christ

 in very challenging circumstances.
-The seminar will also explore how the Church in Albany and
+The workshop will also explore how the Church in Albany and in

 Down & Dromore can continue to strengthen and invigorate the three-way partnership with